servicebinding/website/service-provider.md

 In the above example, the API group for the backing service CRD is `example.dev` and the resource name (plural form) is `databases`.
 You can change those values as per your Provisioned Service.
-While your operator is getting installed, make sure this cluster role is also installed.
+When your operator is getting installed, make sure this cluster role is also installed.

 # Real World Examples